 Individual funding request

-An ‘Individual Funding Request’ is a request made on behalf of a patient, by a clinician, for funding of specialised healthcare which falls outside the range of services and treatments that NHS Dorset Clinical Commissioning Group (CCG) has agreed to commission for the local population.
+An ‘Individual Funding Request’ is a request made on behalf of a patient, by a clinician, for funding of specialised healthcare which falls outside the range of services and treatments that NHS Dorset Integrated Care Board (ICB) has agreed to commission for the local population.
 An Individual Funding Request is taken under consideration when a case can be set out by a patient’s Clinician that there are exceptional clinical circumstances which make the patient’s case different from other patients with the same condition who are at the same stage of their disease, or when the request is for a treatment that is regarded as new or experimental, and where there are no other similar patients who would benefit from this treatment.
 A detailed response, including the criteria considered in arriving at the decision, will be provided to the patient’s clinician.

 Invoice validation

 Invoice validation is an important process.
-It involves using your NHS number to check which CCG is responsible for paying for your treatment.
+It involves using your NHS number to check which ICB is responsible for paying for your treatment.
 We can also use your NHS number to check whether your care has been funded through specialist commissioning, which NHS England will pay for.
 The process makes sure that the organisations providing your care are paid correctly.

 Other ways in which patient information may be used: